needle-mirror/com.unity.burst/Documentation~/docs/OptimizationGuidelines-Aliasing.md

     jl      .LBB0_2
 ```

-Which is entirely scalar, and will run roughly 32 times slower than the highly optimized vectorized variant that our alias analysis can produce.
+Which is entirely scalar and will run roughly 32 times slower than the highly optimized, vectorized variant that our alias analysis can produce.

 # Burst and the JobSystem

 Unity's job-system infrastructure imposes certain rules on what can alias within a job struct:

-- Structs attributed with `[NativeContainer]`, for example `NativeArray` and `NativeSlice`, that are members of a job struct **do not alias**.
+- Structs attributed with `[NativeContainer]` (for example - `NativeArray` and `NativeSlice`) that are members of a job struct **do not alias**.
-- But job struct members with the `[NativeDisableContainerSafetyRestriction]` attribute, these **can alias** with other members (because you as the user have explicitly opted in to this aliasing).
+- But job struct members with the `[NativeDisableContainerSafetyRestriction]` attribute **can alias** with other members (because you, as the user, have explicitly opted in to this aliasing).
 - Pointers to structs attributed with `[NativeContainer]` cannot appear within other structs attributed with `[NativeContainer]`.
-For example you cannot have a `NativeArray<NativeSlice<T>>`.
+For example, you cannot have a `NativeArray<NativeSlice<T>>`.
 This kind of spaghetti code is awful for optimizing compilers to understand.

 Let us now look at an example job: